 Welcome to Cape Cod and Boston wedding photographers’ blog.
-This article is dedicated to Wedding Florist and Photographer on Cape Cod, MA
+This article is dedicated to Wedding Florist and Photographer in Cape Cod, MA.

-For years in Massachusetts, I’ve discovered a lot of awesome wedding professional vendors and always happy to share references with my clients.
+For years in Massachusetts, I’ve discovered many awesome wedding professional vendors and always happy to share references with my clients.
 Here is the short interview, hope you find the information below quite helpful.

 Tell me about yourself.
 How can you describe your style?

 Floristika Studio is a European floral design and event studio offering a full range of floral design and décor services for weddings, corporate, and private events of all shapes and sizes in New England.
 We don’t limit ourselves to certain styles but work individually with each client and present a design plan based on their vision and priorities, event space opportunities, design trends, and budget.
 We apply extensive knowledge of floristics and design, efficient techniques, and creative vision to maintain high standards of floral design and present elaborate results.

 MUAH: Marina Melnikova

 How do you plan the budget for the decor & flowers?

 The average wedding allocates around 15% of the total budget to florals.
 It’s important to define priorities when planning.
 Rather than spreading the flower budget equally over every aspect of the wedding, we always suggest prioritizing a few significant areas and invest in them when keeping to a specific budget.
 E.g., major wedding focal points – The Bride, Ceremony, and Dinner tables.
 The rest might have a complementary character.
 Choosing vendors you like and trust.
 Being open to suggestions is very important and will make the planning process more comfortable and more enjoyable.